BarthPaleologue/Blog/content/posts/hiding-secrets-in-open-source-games/index.md

 ## Making the secret feature

 So the first step toward hiding our secret feature, is to make the secret feature in the first place: make the ball move!
-(Wow crazy easter egg, felt very personal)
+(Wow crazy easter egg, felt very personal).

 The first thing to do is to program our easter egg inside a single function: